-Beginning in September 2017, the UWC will offer two kinds of weekly groups led by our consultants: Quiet Writing (10 minutes of accountability check-ins, 50 minutes of writing) and Peer Workshop (peer review of short drafts).
+This fall, the UWC offers multiple weekly Quiet Writing groups led by our consultants.
+These meetings include 10 minutes of accountability check-ins and 50 minutes of writing.
 Groups meet for 4 weeks, and members are required to attend all 4 sessions.

-All UWC writing groups are interdisciplinary and open to current UT students at any stage of graduate study.
-If you are interested in starting your own writing group outside of the UWC, please refer to our guide, “Starting a Writing Group,” and contact email@example.com for additional support.
+- If you are interested in starting your own writing group outside of the UWC, please refer to our “Starting a Writing Group” guide (link below).

-- Since the purpose of a writing group is to provide consistent support and accountability, we ask that writers commit to attending weekly meetings for the full seven weeks.
-If you need to miss a meeting, please email your fellow group members in advance.
-Writers who repeatedly arrive over 10 minutes late, or who miss more than 2 meetings, will be asked to leave the group.
+- Since the purpose of a writing group is to provide consistent support and accountability, writers are required to attend weekly meetings on time for the full four weeks.
+Writers who miss 2 group meetings or repeatedly arrive late will not be permitted to participate in UWC groups for the rest of the semester.

 Starting your own writing group?